 The John Baird was opened by the Courage group in September 1959 and I was invited to the opening ceremony to "pull the first pint" of draft beer.
 I did not have far to travel as I was working in Cambridge as a research student at the time.
 The picture on the left shows me rather inexpertly pulling a pint; behind me is the licensee, the retired boxer Wally Pack.
 On the right of the picture is the debonair Leslie Mitchell who had been the BBC's first full-time male television announcer in 1936.

-The most recent and also by far the largest Baird pub, more accurately a pub/restaurant, is the Logie Baird in Helensburgh.
-It was opened in April 2007 in a former cinema dating back to 1913.
-The old building was completely renovated by the new owners (Barracuda) at a cost of ₤800,000.
+In 2007 the Barracuda group opened the Logie Baird pub/restaurant in Helensburgh in a former cinema dating back to 1913.
+The old building was completely renovated at a cost of ₤800,000.
+Since 2014, the Logie Baird has been operating under independent management.